The Future of Medicine: Christopher Cortes

 The greatest lesson Cortes learned at AUA was about the responsibility that comes along with becoming a practicing physician.

-“You need to focus,” said Cortes. “[Basic Sciences curriculum] shows how well you can do under pressure.”
+“You need to focus,” said Cortes. “[Preclinical Sciences curriculum] shows how well you can do under pressure.”

 In the interim, before he enters his residency, Cortes is taking the time to catch up with his life and is preparing for things to come.
 He is already studying for the USMLE Step 3 exam so that he is sufficiently prepared.
 He is also currently working as a physician’s assistant.